-Another police shooting acquittal worries black gun owners
+Black gun owners worried by acquittal in Castile shooting

 On the squad-car video, Castile can be heard saying, “I’m not pulling it out,” as Yanez opened fire.
 Prosecutors said Castile’s last words were, “I wasn’t reaching for it.”

-The verdict “tells African-Americans across the country that they can be killed by police officers with impunity, even when they are following the law,” said Cederic Richmond, chairman of the Congressional Black Caucus.
+The verdict “tells African-Americans across the country that they can be killed by police officers with impunity, even when they are following the law,” said Rep. Cedric Richmond, a Louisiana Democrat who is chairman of the Congressional Black Caucus.

 The verdict also tells blacks that “the Second Amendment does not apply to them” because Castile “was honest with the officer about having a weapon in the car, and there is no evidence that he attempted to or intended to use the weapon against the officer,” the Louisiana Democrat said.